Mar3eczek17/recruitment-task-backend-internship/README.md

 ## Rules & hints
 - use Python 3.10
 - Remeber to use the commands provided in the task names, e.g. to obtain the list of incorrect emails use `--incorrect-emails` command
+- Follow the format of the answers as in provided answer files
 - **use OOP paradigm**
 - You are free to use any third-party libraries
 - Provide README with examples of how to use your script